-Katherine Marsh is an author of books for children and young adults including The Night Tourist, winner of the Edgar Award for Best Juvenile Mystery; Jepp, Who Defied the Stars, a New York Times Notable; The Door By The Staircase, a Junior Library Guild selection; and the forthcoming Nowhere Boy, which will be published in over a dozen languages.
+Katherine Marsh is an author of books for children and young adults including Nowhere Boy, which is being published in over a dozen languages; The Night Tourist, winner of the Edgar Award for Best Juvenile Mystery; Jepp, Who Defied the Stars, a New York Times Notable; and The Door By The Staircase, a Junior Library Guild selection.
 A former journalist and managing editor of The New Republic, Katherine spent three years in Brussels, Belgium with her family and flock of chickens.
-She now lives in Washington, DC with her husband, two children and two cats (chickens to come).
+She now lives in Washington, DC with her husband, two children, two cats and three chickens.

 I was born in Kingston, New York, a town on the Hudson River, on the same day as Leonardo DiCaprio (we’re Scorpios).
 My parents, an artist/videographer and a stay-at-home mom, didn’t have much money but we always had books; Mother Goose and the Little Bear stories with Maurice Sendak’s wonderful etchings were some of my favorites.

 The summer before I turned five, my parents moved to my grandmother’s house in Yonkers, New York, a suburb a half-hour by train to Grand Central Terminal.
 Growing up as an only child, I spent a lot of time listening to my grandmother’s stories about the Russian/Ukrainian bar in the East Village she had run with my late grandfather.
 Three out of four of my grandparents were immigrants.
 Two of them travelled to America alone; one was just seventeen at the time.